Southampton-RSG-Training/TrainingProjects/README.md

 Windows causes a lot of headaches by not supporting many of the 'standard' unix tools.

+If zstd is not in your GitBash path then it may need to be manually installed for the install_rsync_windows script https://facebook.github.io/zstd/.
+Where this is the case the line 'zstd -d *.tar.zst' in install_rsync_windows will need to be run manually.

 Terminal: GitBash (https://gitforwindows.org)
 Rsync: Requires a custom installation, see install_rsync_windows.sh In a nutshell this downloads and extracts msys packages and dumps the executables into the git bash install.